 3.3.
 A partial fix.
 We now describe another idea that will allow us to partially fix the Π_1^1 -outcome.
 The idea is to mix the rough strategy above with the label technique informally described in Subsection 3.1.
 We will adopt the idea from Example 3.1 and build the component M^e of M monitoring N_e and carefully placing arrays of labels onto elements of M^e in the right order.
-It is important that we can add the labels in a primitive-recursive way.
-For every double-subcomponent $[L] \cdot (S)$ (no matter what the contents of the boxes are), only the elements within the square box will be labeled, and it will be done along the lines of the procedure described in Example 3.1.
+For every double-subcomponent L-S (no matter what the contents of the boxes are), only the elements within the square box will be labeled, and it will be done along the lines of the procedure described in Example 3.1.
 The substructure S within any such round box will never be labeled.
 We define the notion of an e-expansionary stage accordingly (see Example 3.1).

 Remark 3.5.
-In the definition of an e-expansionary stage, the behaviour of N_e within its various round boxes will be ignored.
-It is crucial that the notion of an e-expansionary stage depends only on whether N_e copies M within its square boxes.
+In the definition of an e-expansionary stage, the behaviour of N^e within its various round boxes will be ignored.
+It is crucial that the notion of an e-expansionary stage depends only on whether N^e copies M within its square boxes.